daniele77/daniele77.github.io/_drafts/swap-pattern.md

 C++ or Smalltalk.
 -->

-The C++ code shown here sketches the implementation of the PATTERNNAME (TODO) classes in the Motivation section.
+The C++ code shown here sketches the implementation of the Flip Model classes in the Motivation section.

 ```c++